UNDP-Accelerator-Labs/AI-map/README.md

 	</tbody>
 </table>

-*Note we do not cover initiatives like crowdmapping here, as these are covered by the collective intelligence work of the labs.*
+Note we do not cover initiatives like crowdmapping here, as these are covered by the collective intelligence work of the labs.

-## Descriptive analyses
+## Descriptive analysis

 ![Areas x datasources x labs](/imgs/stats/data_and_applications_colors.png) *Main data sources and application areas per lab*

+The main takeaway is that remote sensing data, whether low quality satellite imagery of high resolution drone imagery, is the most commonly used data source in the Accelerator Labs Network.
+This is likely due in part to the reelative simplicity in accessing imagery and the maturity of the computational techniques.

+In terms of application areas,

 <!-- ![Computational technique distribution](/imgs/stats/technique.png)
 *Distribution of computational techniques*